The Pocket-knife

-The Pocket-knife (Het Zakmes) is a 1992 Dutch children's film directed by Ben Sombogaart and written by Sjoerd Kuyper, based on his novel Het Zakmes.
+The Pocket-knife (Het Zakmes), also known as The Penknife, is a 1992 Dutch children's film directed by Ben Sombogaart and written by Sjoerd Kuyper, based on his novel Het Zakmes.
 The film won several awards, including a Golden Calf Best Director Award.

 Plot

 The story is about a 6-year-old boy named Mees Grobben who tries to return his friend Tim's penknife but faces difficulties because Tim has moved to Flevoland.
 He has to keep his quest a secret because he is forbidden to carry a knife.
 Eventually, he enters a talent contest, hoping to get a message to his friend through a song.